'We Want to Give Opportunities to Youngsters' - Hardik Hints at Multiple Debuts vs IRE

 “Obviously, we want to give opportunities to youngsters.
 But we want to field the Best XI.
 There could be situations when we hand over a couple of debut caps,” Hardik Pandya said at the pre-match press conference on Saturday.
-Also Read - India vs Ireland T20Is: Hardik Pandya’s Test To Shape Up To The Possibilities Galore In The Near Future
+Also Read - India's Predicted Playing 11 For 1st T20I vs Ireland: Will Captain Hardik Pandya Hand Debuts to Umran Malik, Arshdeep Singh at Dublin?

 If that is the case – Umran Malik, Arshdeep Singh and Rahul Tewatia – could get their maiden caps during the tour.
-Also Read - IND vs IRE T20Is: Any Indian Team is Going to be a Good Team, Ireland Skipper Andrew Balbirne on Facing Hardik Pandya-Led Side
+Also Read - IND vs IRE Dream11 Team Prediction, India Tour of Ireland, 1st T20I Fantasy Hints: Captain, Vice-Captain – India vs Ireland, Playing 11s For Today’s Match Malahide Cricket Club Ground, Dublin, 9 PM IST June 26 Sunday

 “It’s about making sure that we keep the same intensity.
 It comes down to mental strength.
 Playing two games quickly is not easy.
 Coach has also talked about retaining the culture that Rahul Dravid and Rohit Sharma have set,” he added.